-My passion is helping others live their best lives, so I am always learning, growing and sharing my knowledge so that I can be more effective.
+Researching is one of my passions, especially in the health and fitness areas but my curiosity leads me to explore many diverse areas.
+My driving passion is helping others live their best lives, so I am always learning, growing, and sharing my knowledge so that I can do that more effectively.

-I also love to eat and try new, healthy recipes; also juicing and yes, I even enjoy working out!
+I also love to eat and try new, healthy recipes.
+I also juice and yes, I even enjoy working out!

 |EDUCATION: Associate in Applied Science||BLOG: None provided|